 \subsubsection{Higgs spinor}

 The standard form of the scalar Lagrangian consists of a differentiated scalar field squared.
 We introduce the Higgs Lagrangian as

 The Dirac operator squared is called the Lichnerowicz formula\cite{Lichnerowicz1963,berline2003heat}.
 The $\SUW$ symmetry is internal one in the Lorentzian \YMU theory; thus, the Higgs spinor does not directly couple to the spin connection.
-In this case, the Dirac operator squared is obtained as
+In this case, the Dirac operator squared can be written as